Infineon/mtb-example-btstack-freertos-le-isoc-central/README.md

 ### MAX_CONNECTED_DEVICES compiler option (CIS configuration parameter)

-**Note:** This option is not available for the current release.

-This parameter defines the number of peripherals and CIS channels to support (default is '1').
+This parameter defines the number of peripherals and CIS channels to support (default is '1', maximum supported in this version is '2').
 Do the following to exercise the two CIS configurations.

 1. In the application Makefile, set `MAX_CONNECTED_DEVICES?=2`.